iptv-org/iptv/.readme/template.md

 ## Playlists

 There are several versions of playlists that differ in the way they are grouped.
-As of January 30th, 2024, we have stopped distributing NSFW channels.
+Please note that since January 30th, 2024, we have stopped distributing NSFW channels.
 For more information, please look at [this issue](https://github.com/iptv-org/iptv/issues/15723).

 ### Main playlist